 Imi Maufe has been turning journeys into books since 2002.
 Some long, some short.
 Others short, made long by getting lost.
-Each book is a concise, conceptual documentation of the events that happened along the way.
 Modes of travel vary – ten days skiing from hut to hut, five weeks on board a Tall Ship, four months cycling with a small tent, or a short swim downstream.
-Text combined with signs and symbols is used in a minimal manor.
+Her artist books are concise, conceptual documentations of the events that happened along the way.
+Text combined with signs and symbols is used in a minimal manner.
 Sometimes the text speaks for itself conjuring up a visual story in short sentences.

-Imi has spent three weeks at EP to print a body of new work and investigated new journeys to be put onto paper through screen and relief prints.
+Imi has spent three weeks at EP to print a body of new work, investigating new journeys through screenprints.

 An alternative catalogue is being produced in collaboration with thirty artists and friends who Imi has worked with, travelled with or been inspired by.
 Each collaborator has contributed with a postcard that translates their travels.